 Non-management Directors shall meet in executive sessions on a regular basis during the year with no members of management present.
 The Non-management Directors will then brief the Chief Executive Officer regarding the private session discussions.
 In addition, an executive session including only Independent Directors will be held at least once a year.

-The Board will maintain formal mechanisms to annually assess its contribution in governing the Company in order to enhance its performance.
-The Board will use surveys to query individual Directors about their observations and recommendations as part of regular Board and Committee assessments.
+The Board will maintain formal mechanisms to annually assess the performance of the Board and its Committees.
+The Board will use surveys or other methods to query individual Directors about their observations and recommendations as part of regular Board and Committee assessments.
+As set forth in its charter, the Nominating and Governance Committee oversees the Board and committee evaluation process.
 Results of the assessment will also be used in evaluating skills and attributes desired in potential Director candidates.

 Term Limits; Retirement Age